David Boatwright Jr. -- Springfield

+SPRINGFIELD -- The graveside service for decorated Army veteran, Mr. David Boatwright Jr., 74, of Springfield, will be held 2:30 p.m., Sunday, Sept.
+12, 2021, in Samaria Baptist Church Cemetery, 706 Samaria Road, Springfield.

-SPRINGFIELD -- Mr. David Boatwright Jr., 74 of Springfield, passed away Sunday, Sept.
-5, 2021, at Lexington Medical Center in West Columbia.
+He passed away Sunday, Sept.
+5, 2021, at the Lexington Medical Center in West Columbia.

+Mr. Boatwright was a voting advocate, especially, for the people in the communities of Orangeburg County.
+He was also an active member of Samaria Missionary Baptist Church in Springfield.

+He is survived by his wife, Dorothy B. Boatwright of the home; three children; and many other loving relatives.

-The family will receive visitors from 5 to 8 p.m. daily at Dee and Dave's Place, 1539 Springfield Road, Springfield.
+The family will receive visitors at Dee and Dave's Place, 1539 Springfield Road in Springfield from 5 to 8 p.m.
 The family asks that visitors please wear a mask when visiting.

 Friends may also call the funeral home.